7.0 Employment Policies and Procedures for Administrative and Professional Faculty

 7.3.1 Periodic Evaluation of Deans, Vice Presidents, and Directors of Major Organizational Units

-University policy 6105, “Periodic Evaluation of Academic Deans,” outlines the procedures used in the conduct of a periodic review of academic deans.
-The same general process has been adapted for the periodic reviews of other senior academic leaders who report to the senior vice president and provost, such as the vice presidents for research, graduate education, undergraduate education, outreach and international affairs, and student affairs, and the associate provosts or associate vice presidents.
-The periodic reviews occur every five years, are conducted by an appointed committee with diversified membership, and include an extensive survey and interview process.
+University Policy 6105, “Periodic Evaluation of Academic Deans,” outlines the procedures used in the conduct of a periodic review of academic deans.
+The same general process has been adapted for the periodic reviews of other senior administrators and senior academic leaders who report to the executive vice president and provost, such as the vice presidents for research, graduate education, outreach and international affairs, and student affairs, the vice provosts, associate provosts, or associate vice presidents.
+The periodic reviews occur every five years, are conducted by an appointed committee with diversified membership, and include an extensive survey and/or interview process.
 For periodic reviews of senior administrators reporting directly to the provost, the provost oversees the appointment of members and provides the charge to the committee, and the committee submits a confidential report to the provost with findings and recommendations.
-Reviews conducted for directors of major units are managed by the relevant vice president to whom they report.
+Reviews conducted for directors of major units are managed by the relevant vice president, vice provost, or associate provost to whom they report.
 The periodic review is used to inform the decision for reappointment.

-The determination of participants, the schedule, and specific procedures for periodic review of academic administrators are the responsibility of the senior vice president and provost.
+The determination of participants, the schedule, and specific procedures for periodic review of academic administrators are the responsibility of the executive vice president and provost.

 The Administrative Evaluation and Development Program documents the process to be used for periodic evaluations and executive development for the vice presidents reporting directly to the president, the president’s direct reports, and direct reports to the vice presidents.
 The vice presidents participate in an external leadership assessment and development program appropriate to the stage of their career.
 The selected program must include an opportunity for 360-degree feedback, with responses shared with the president.
 Participation in the evaluation and development program is required within two years of initial appointment and every five years thereafter.
 The president may also solicit feedback from other individuals and/or constituencies as may be appropriate to the administrator being reviewed.
 Preparation of an individual development plan and executive coaching for a limited time period are also standard elements of the process.
 The president provides oral and written feedback to the administrator.

-The review process for those senior staff who report directly to the president and direct reports to the various vice presidents will follow a similar pattern, generally using internal assessment instruments and professional development resources.
+The review process for those senior administrators who report directly to the president and direct reports to the vice presidents will follow a similar pattern, generally using internal assessment instruments and professional development resources.

 The determination of participants for the Administrative Evaluation and Development Program, the schedule, and specific procedures for periodic evaluations of administrators reporting through the president are the responsibility of the president’s office.

-Salary increases are based on merit; they are not automatic.
-Recommendations for salary adjustments are approved by the appropriate supervisor, dean (where relevant), vice president, and president prior to approval by the board of visitors.
+Salary increases are based on merit and are not automatic.
+Recommendations for salary adjustments are approved by the appropriate supervisor, dean (where relevant), vice president, and president prior to approval by the Board of Visitors.

 Merit encompasses more than adequate performance of assigned duties.
-Although no faculty member can simultaneously engage successfully in activities in all areas below, administrative and professional faculty should work with their supervisor to develop a long-range plan to become involved and demonstrate a high level of competence in the areas below.
+Although no faculty member can simultaneously engage successfully in activities in all areas below, administrative and professional faculty should work with their supervisor to develop a long-range plan to demonstrate a high level of competence in the areas below.

 Academic departments may employ full-time administrative and professional faculty to teach one course per semester.
-The A/P faculty member must hold at least the minimum credentials required for teaching courses at various levels in accordance with the Southern Association of Colleges and Schools expectations.
+The A/P faculty member must hold at least the minimum credentials required for teaching courses at various levels in accordance with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) expectations.
 It is the responsibility of the teaching department to verify and document appropriate credentials for all teaching faculty.
-(See section 2.5.9, “Faculty Credentialing Guidelines,” or the provost’s website.)
+(See on-line or in chapter two, “Faculty Credentialing Guidelines.”)

-The A/P faculty member may receive overload payment for teaching credit courses only when such teaching is not part of the normal expectation for the administrative and professional position.
-Teaching for supplemental compensation is limited by overall time and income restrictions defined in the consulting policy (section 2.14, “Consulting and Outside Employment”).
+The A/P faculty member may receive overload payment for teaching credit courses only when such teaching is not part of the usual expectation for the administrative and professional position.
+Teaching for supplemental compensation is limited by overall time and income restrictions defined in the consulting policy (chapter two, “Consulting and Outside Employment”).

-Engagement of administrative and professional faculty in the instructional mission of the university is encouraged; however, teaching on an overload basis is not a right.
+Engagement of administrative and professional faculty in the instructional mission of the university is encouraged; however, teaching on an overload basis is not automatic.
 Continued satisfactory performance in the primary position is essential and is the basis of the annual performance evaluation and merit adjustment.

 7.6.1 Non-Reappointment of Administrative and Professional Faculty on Regular Appointments

 Monitoring the progress of newly appointed administrative and professional faculty members is the responsibility of the supervisor.
-An evaluation is made prior to the end of the first term appointment to ascertain that the faculty member is performing the assigned duties in a highly satisfactory manner.
-If the evaluation is positive, the faculty member can normally expect to be reappointed for another year.
-Notice of non-reappointment for administrative and professional faculty on regular appointment is given in writing in accordance with the standards of notice in section 2.11, “Retirement, Resignation, and Non-Reappointment.”
+An evaluation is made prior to the end of the first year of the appointment to ascertain that the faculty member is performing the assigned duties in a highly satisfactory manner.
+If the evaluation is positive, the faculty member can usually expect to be reappointed for another year.
+Notice of non-reappointment for administrative and professional faculty on regular appointment is given in writing in accordance with the standards of notice in chapter two, “Retirement, Resignation, and Non-Reappointment.”

 7.6.2 Non-Reappointment of Administrative and Professional Faculty on Restricted Appointments